Constantina (empress): Empress

 The marriage of Constantina and Maurice took place in autumn 582.
 The ceremony was performed by Patriarch John IV and is described in detail by Theophylact Simocatta.
 The bridal attendant was the eunuch Margarites.
-Constantina was proclaimed an Augusta while both Sophia and Anastasia also kept the same title.
-John of Ephesus mentions all three Augustas residing in the Great Palace.
+Constantina was proclaimed an augusta while both Sophia and Anastasia also kept the same title.
+John of Ephesus mentions all three augustas residing in the Great Palace.

 Anastasia was the first of the three ladies to die.
 Theophanes places her death in 593.
 Constantina seems to have enjoyed better relations with Sophia than her mother did.
 Theophanes records them to have jointly offered a precious crown as an Easter present to Maurice in 601.
-He accepted their gift but then ordered it hang over the altar of Hagia Sophia as his own tribute to the church, which according to Theophanes was taken an insult by both Augustas and caused a rift in the marriage.
+He accepted their gift but then ordered it hang over the altar of the Hagia Sophia as his own tribute to the church, which according to Theophanes was taken an insult by both augustas and caused a rift in the marriage.

-Deposition
+Deposition and death

-On 22 November 602, Maurice, Constantina and their children left Constantinople in a warship.
-Citywide riots had started due to a famine, the Green chariot racing club had turned against them and a mutinous army under Phocas had arrived outside the gates.
-Phocas was proclaimed an emperor on 23 November.
+On 22 November 602, during the mutiny of the Danubian army and the citywide riots fanned by the circus factions, Maurice, Constantina, and their children left Constantinople in a warship.
+Phocas, the leader of the mutinous troops, was proclaimed an emperor on 23 November.

 The warship faced a winter storm at sea and sought refuge at the Asian coast of the Sea of Marmara, not far from Nicomedia.
 Maurice suffered from arthritis and was incapacitated by severe pain after his flight at sea.
 Troops loyal to Phocas captured the deposed imperial family days later and brought them to Chalcedon.
 On 27 November, all five sons were executed before the eyes of their father.
 Then Maurice himself was executed.
 Constantina survived as a widow.

 In 603, Constantina and her three daughters were exiled to a monastery, known as "House of Leo".
 The monastery has been tentatively identified with the Monastery of St. Mamas, founded and run by their relative Theoctista, a sister of Maurice.